-Rutger Wiese enters his third season as a member of the Harvard field hockey coaching staff.
+Rutger Wiese enters his fifth season as a member of the Harvard field hockey coaching staff in 2016.
 Wiese began with Harvard as a volunteer assistant in 2012, before being named a full-time assistant coach in 2013.

 Wiese is currently the head coach of the Junior Men's East Coast High Performance Training Center team, a position he has held since 2011.
 He helped the squad to a national championship in his first year.